 In 2015 Angharad performed at the prestigious Roof Gardens in London, owned by Sir Richard Branson.
 She also fulfilled a lifetime dream by performing a number of songs from Andrew Lloyd Webber’s hit musical ‘The Phantom of the Opera’ alongside her idol and most popular Phantom to date, Peter Karrie.
 Angharad also had the honour to sing at the switching on of the Christmas lights in her home town of Neath.
 Angharad also returned to her roots by performing at Swansea Grand Theatre, it was here that Angharad first started performing on the big stage at the tender age of 8 years old.

-In 2016 Angharad appeared on ITV’s Britain’s Got Talent, where she had four yes’s and a standing ovation off all four celebrity judges, plus the audience at the Dominion Theatre, London, after her rendition of “Climb Every Mountain” from The Sound of Music.
-Following her success on the show Angharad joined D/A Music Group in London and will be recording her debut album at the world famous Berwick Street Studios.
+In 2016 Angharad appeared on ITV’s Britain’s Got Talent, where she had four yes’s and a standing ovation off all four celebrity judges, plus the audience at the Dominion Theatre, London, after her rendition of ‘Climb Every Mountain’ from The Sound of Music.
+Following her success on the show Angharad had the opportunity to record at the world famous Berwick Street Studios in London.
 She has joined an elite group of musicians who have recorded at the studios including Queen, David Bowie, Oasis and The Sex Pistols.